A model-free first-order method for linear quadratic regulator with $\tilde{O}(1/\varepsilon)$ sampling complexity: The actor: Policy optimization

+which is derived from~\cref{lem:lqgp_a14} by fixing $K=K^*$ and $K'=K$ and rearranging terms.
 This VI shows the connection of our method to the VI formulations in reinforcement learning~\cite{lan2022policy,li2022homotopic,li2022stochastic}.

 By exploiting the monotonicity condition, we write an algorithm to solve the VI in~\cref{alg:b1_LQR}.
 This method is equivalent to the \textit{natural policy gradient method} seen in the reinforcement learning literature.
-Each iteration requires an estimate of the natural gradient $E_{K_t}$, which we recall requires the solution $P_{K_t}$ to the Lyapunov equation \eqref{Lyapunov_cost_equation}, as defined by the linear system of equations in~\eqref{eq:linsys_bellman}.
-In the next section, we provide a primal-dual method to complete this task.

-Let us now move on to proving the convergence of solving LQR using~\cref{alg:b1_LQR}.
-The following result will be helpful to bound the objective function. \begin{lemma} When $K$ is a stable policy, then